gymreklab/cse185-spring18-week7/CSE185_Week7_LiteratureReviewInstructions.md

-# CSE185 Spring 2018 Literature Review Guidlines (Wekk 7)
+# CSE185 Spring 2018 Literature Review Guidlines (Week 7)

 For this assignment, you will read the primary research that one of the class labs is based on, then focus in on one particular section of the paper and explain it to your classmates.

 Instead of a lab report for this week, you will be writing a one page review of the article demonstrating your understanding of the paper and how it compares to what we did in class.
 As usual, this assignment will be due at 11am the next Tuesday (May 22).
 The written review will be worth the same as a lab report (all lab reports together are worth 60% of your grade), and you will also have the opportunity for a lab notebook point (the 10 questions you bring to class) and attendance points.

 For this assignment, you will be editing a Google doc for your group, which will consist of at most 5 people as described in more detail below.
+In the end, each member will write their own individual review based on the shared effort of the group.

 ## Monday, May 14